+The domestication history of pigs is an archaeological puzzle.
 Archaeologists have known for a long time that many of the earliest domesticated plants (wheat, barley) and animals (goats, sheep, maybe even cats) were domesticated in one place and time--central Asia, southern Turkey and Iran, about 10,000 years ago, more or less.
-Beginning about 7,000 years ago, the animals and plants moved into Europe as a package, along at least two paths.
-The people who moved the animals and plants and themselves are known collectively as the Linearbandkeramik culture.
+Beginning about 7,000 years ago, central Asian people brought animals and plants into Europe with them, along at least two paths.
+The people who brought the animals and plants into Europe are known collectively as the Linearbandkeramik (or LBK) culture.

 Pigs into Europe

 But one question that remains more or less unsolved is that of pigs (Sus scrofa).
 Unlike wild forms of wheat, sheep, goats and barley, wild pigs are indigenous to Europe.
 So, researchers were always of two minds: were pigs domesticated only in central Asia, or were they independently domesticated in Europe?

 A research team reporting in 2007 (Larson et al. 2007), suggested that, even though the wild boar was indigenous to the Paris basin, until the LBK culture came along, there were no domesticated swine in Europe.
 Genetics indicate that although many of today's pigs are related to the European wild boar, they are also related to the Sus scrofa of the Near East.